 At night, Venice reveals its dark side.
 Once you veer off the busy main street, the alleys are lantern-lit and eerie.
 There are shadows everywhere.
 Shrouded gondolas are silhouetted against dark canals under the gaze of the moon.
 Haunting melodies from musicians playing outside restaurants penetrate the night air.
 You start thinking about the murder mystery and ghost tours you saw advertised earlier and realise that this would be the perfect setting for a surreal crime.
 And you wonder how many of these Venice has witnessed.
 Then you spot a gelateria with gelato in all the colours of the rainbow.
 All morbid thoughts are forgotten and Venice once again becomes La Serenissima.

-Find accommodation in Venice here.
+Find accommodation in Venice .

-Find the best flights to Italy here.
+Find the cheapest flights to Italy.